1937 Philippine women's suffrage plebiscite

 A plebiscite was held in the Philippine Commonwealth on April 30, 1937, to decide whether or not women could vote.

+Philippine President Manuel L. Quezon (center) signing the Women’s Suffrage Bill following the 1937 plebiscite.

 It is the culmination of the women's suffrage movement in the Philippines since the early 1900s.

 The plebiscite was participated by women.
 447,725 voters approved to grant suffrage to women surpassing the minimum 300,000 affirmative vote requirement.

 Background

 Women's suffrage movement

 Under the United States administration of the Philippines, the question of women's suffrage for Filipina women gained momentum.

 It was upper and middle class Filipina women who led the campaign for women's suffrage in the Philippines.
 They also had help from American suffragist women and sympathetic American colonial officials including Governor Generals Francis Burton Harrison, Leonard Wood, and Frank Murphy.

 The first bill was passed in the upper house in 1920.
 But no women's suffrage bill would become law until the 1930s.

-Women's suffrage was opposed by conservatives which is seen as affront to "family values" Women were frequently alleged to don't desire suffrage themselves by opponents.
+Women's suffrage was opposed by conservatives which is seen as affront to "family values" Women were frequently alleged to not themselves desire suffrage by opponents.
 Women's ability to participate in politics was also viewed with skepticism.

 In 1933, Act No. 4112 became law granting women the right to vote but this legislation was never implemented and was effectively revoked with the adoption of the 1935 constitution.